Skip to main content

 • Hybrid approach combining batch processing for accuracy with stream processing for low latency

-• batch layer recomputes complete views while speed layer provides real-time approximations.
+• Batch layer recomputes complete views while speed layer provides real-time approximations; results are merged in a serving layer.

 Kappa Architecture

-• Simplified pattern using only streaming to avoid dual codebases
+• Simplified pattern using only streaming to avoid maintaining dual codebases

-• all data flows through an event log like Kafka and is processed once in real-time.
+• All data flows through a durable event log and is processed once in real-time; historical reprocessing is done by replaying the log.

 Event-Driven Architecture (EDA)